nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam-upgrade-guide.md

 ### Prefix.is_pool field and "Container" status replaced by new field Prefix.type

-A new type field was added to `Prefix` to replace the `is_poo`l boolean field and the "Container" status.
+A new type field was added to `Prefix` to replace the `is_pool` boolean field and the "Container" `status`.
 The `type` field can be set to "Network", "Pool" or "Container", with "Network" being the default.

-Existing prefixes with a status of "Container" will be migrated to the "Container" `type`.
+Existing `Prefixes` with a `status` of "Container" will be migrated to the "Container" `type`.
 Existing prefixes with `is_pool` set is migrated to the "Pool" `type`.
-Prefixes with both `is_pool set` and a status of "Container" are migrated to the "Pool" `type`.
+Prefixes with both `is_pool set` and a `status` of "Container" are migrated to the "Pool" `type`.

-The "Container" status will be removed and all prefixes will be migrated to the "Active" status if it exists.
-If the"Active" status was deleted, prefixes will be migrated to the first available prefix status in the database that is not"Container".
+The "Container" `status` will be removed and all `Prefixes` will be migrated to the "Active" `status` if it exists.
+If the"Active" `status` was deleted, `Prefixes` will be migrated to the first available `Prefix` `status` in the database that is not "Container".

 ### Prefix utilization calculations were revamped